Silverstone1020/FractalPractice/README.md

 ## Customized Method:
 You can play on different factors in Fractal class fields, a special scale refactor can add more fun;

-// line 55: replace this vector value as you prefer
+// ./Assets/Fractal.cs/ line 18:
-// gameObject.GetComponent<Transform>().localScale = new Vector3(2.4f, 1.2f, 0.6f);
+// gameObject.GetComponent<Transform>().localScale = new Vector3(2.4f, 1.2f, 0.6f); // replace this Vector3 value as you prefer

 Here is my result, which looks like Art-Deco Form.